nemanjan00/my-abstract/two-moments.md

 Excuses started pouring in.

 My mind kicked in to protect me.
-Suddenly I was blaiming everything and everyone.
+Suddenly I was blaming everything and everyone.

 What I did not figure out then is that there indeed was something wrong with me.